-6-1-103 The Substantive Change Report.
-The substantive change report must be submitted to the Accreditation Administrator at least ninety (90) days prior to implementation or occurrence of the change.
-The substantive change report is submitted by the program administrator and must document the nature and scope of the substantive change.
+6-1-103 Change Report.
+Programs must submit a completed change report (using ABAI's Change Report Form) to the Accreditation Administrator at least ninety (90) days prior to implementation or occurrence of a substantive change, and in a timely manner for a non-substantive change.
+The form is completed and submitted via email by the program administrator and must document the nature and scope of the change(s) and include relevant materials (e.g., catalogs or syllabi).
 The report must also document how, if at all, the change affects the program's compliance with accreditation standards and other requirements.
-The substantive change report is reviewed by the ABAI Accreditation Board.
-Upon review of the report, the Board may act to approve the change or may request additional information.
-The ABAI Accreditation Board's review of a substantive change report may result in additional reporting requirements, a focused or comprehensive site visit, or any action described in Title III of these rules.
-Continued accreditation of the program is contingent upon the program administrator's apprising the ABAI Accreditation Board of substantive changes in a timely manner.
-The program administrator is encouraged to contact the Accreditation Administrator if there is a question about whether a particular change constitutes a substantive change.
+The Change Report Form is reviewed by the ABAI Accreditation Board.
+Upon review, the Board may act to approve the change or may request additional information.
+The ABAI Accreditation Board's review of a substantive changes may result in additional reporting requirements, a focused or comprehensive site visit, or any action described in Title III of these rules.
+Change Report Forms detailing non-substantive changes must be submitted for administrative record-keeping purposes, but do not require additional approval by the ABAI Accreditation Board.

+Continued accreditation of the program is contingent upon the program administrator's apprising the ABAI Accreditation Board of program changes in a timely manner.
+The program administrator is encouraged to contact the Accreditation Administrator if there is a question about whether a particular change constitutes the submission of a Change Report Form.